A message from Jim Lighthizer, Civil War Trust president

 Historian David Hackett Fischer has said, “This land is as central to the Battle of Princeton as the field of Pickett’s Charge is to Gettysburg and as Omaha Beach is to D-Day.”

-If we can save this land, we will not only have won the most difficult fight we have ever been involved with, we will substantially complete the Princeton battlefield, turning it into one of the nation’s greatest preserved battlefields.
+If you and I can save this land, we will substantially complete the Princeton battlefield, turning it into one of the nation’s greatest preserved battlefields.

 This is clearly one of the biggest challenges this organization has ever faced.
-That’s why I ask you to make the most generous gift you can today to Campaign 1776 to help us fund the preservation of this most-hallowed ground forever.
+That’s why I ask you to make the most generous gift you can today to Campaign 1776 to help us fund the preservation of this most-hallowed ground forever, even if you have previously made a gift to this effort.

 You will be able to bring your children and grandchildren to this spot and show them that you played a major role in saving this historic landmark.

 P.S.
-Remember that Washington’s Charge at the Princeton battlefield will be lost if we cannot raise the money to save it.
-I obviously don’t expect you to donate the full $1.5 million to close the gap, but I do ask you to consider doing all that you can today, so that we can move one step closer to declaring this hallowed ground saved forever.
+I obviously don't expect you to donate the full $400,000 to close the gap, but I do ask you to consider doing all that you can today, so that we can move one step closer to declaring this hallowed ground saved forever.
 Thank you very much!

 P.P.S.
 I hope you will agree that, on behalf of the ragged American Patriots who charged across this field, inspired by the sight of General Washington, we cannot fail.
 Those Princeton Patriots of 1777 were not assured of victory, but they put their lives on the line to give us the nation we have today.
 Can we turn our backs on their sacrifice, and let them be forgotten?
 I can’t, and I hope you can’t either!
+Please visit our website at www.civilwar.org/give/save-battlefields/save-princeton for more information, and to make your gift securely!
 You can be the hero of this story – and I hope you will!
 Thank you again!

 The Institute for Advanced Study and the Civil War Trust today jointly announced an agreement that would preserve 15 acres of battlefield land associated with the 1777 Battle of Princeton and enable the Institute to construct new housing for faculty on its campus.
 The compromise ends a decade-old controversy over Maxwell’s Field, a 21-acre tract owned by the Institute and located adjacent to the Princeton Battlefield State Park.